Velvox/lhl_capstone/README.md

 - Collect 3 months to a year of Twitter and news data to build a more effective model across multiple companies.
 - Filter news & twitter content with keywords identified in LDA topic analysis.
 Focus on news data moving forward.
 - Deploy the model and use online learning to make daily optimizations and predictions.
 - With more data, start multi-step time series predictions with sentiment.
+Also explore LSTMs